jacky1999cn2000/missing-manual-for-css3/chapter3/readme.md

   * The :not() Selector
     * `p:not(.classy) { color: blue; }   a[href^="http://"]:not([href^="http://mysite.com"])  a[href^="http://"]:not([href*="mysite.com"])`
     * limitations
-      * •You can only use simple selectors with the:not()selector.In other words you can use element selectors (like html or p), the universal selector (* [see page 49]), classes (.footer, for example), IDs (#banner, for example), or pseudo-classes (:hover, :checked, :first-child, and so on).
+      * You can only use simple selectors with the:not()selector.In other words you can use element selectors (like html or p), the universal selector (* [see page 49]), classes (.footer, for example), IDs (#banner, for example), or pseudo-classes (:hover, :checked, :first-child, and so on).
 So the following are all valid:
       ```
         .footnote:not(div)
         img:not(.portrait)